Frías, Province of Burgos: Heritage

 The medieval old town has been declared Conjunto Histórico and retains its urban structure and special construction features.

 Hanging houses

 These houses, with ground floor and two or three additional floors and, eventually a wine cellar, are supported by each other, creating streets at different height.
 In some cases these house hang from the rock.
 Their structure is made of walls of limestone within a wood structure.

 The houses are located in the streets that climb the hill with Velasco's Castle and San Vicente church.
 A wall partially surrounds the old town and two arches from the three initially erected: puerta del Postigo and puerta de Medina.

 These arches are also made of limestone and wood, materials that makes them to camouflage in the rock.
-The are placed in Obdulio Fernández Street and can be contemplated from the streets: "Antonio Carpintero, Mayor de San Vitores, Federico Keller and Campa de las eras."
+They are placed in Obdulio Fernández Street and can be contemplated from the streets: "Antonio Carpintero, Mayor de San Vitores, Federico Keller and Campa de las eras."